filipsPL/autowx2/README.md

 ![image](docs/NOAA19-HVCT.jpg) ![image](docs/NOAA19-therm.jpg)

 This is a rewritten and fine-tuned version of tools for the automatic weather satellite images capturing.
 Most directly it bases on cyber-atomus' [autowx](https://github.com/cyber-atomus/autowx) and my fork of autowx.
 The main differences between this project **autowx2** and previously created tools:
-- high modularity - all recording and processing are done by separate scripts (modules? plugins?), which can be easily configured to meet one's needs.
+- **high modularity** - all recording and processing are done by separate scripts (modules? plugins?), which can be easily configured to meet one's needs.
 The main module (called *noaa*) is devoted to the capture of weather data from the NOAA satellites, but with other modules (i.e., *ISS* voice) one can record voice communication from the satellite (tested for ISS :tada: !).
-- configurability - most (all?) variables can be set up in the config file.
+- **configurability** - most (all?) variables can be set up in the config file.
 For both: the main program and the NOAA module.
-- flexibility - it can be set up to record satellite transmissions based on the passing predictions as well as fixed time recordings, configured via cron-like syntax.
+- **flexibility** - it can be set up to record satellite transmissions based on the passing predictions as well as fixed time recordings, configured via cron-like syntax.
-- simplicity (not sure if this is true).
+- **simplicity** (not sure if this is true).
 List of observed satellites is defined in one place only (the config file) and can be easily modified.
-- efficiency - program some tasks to do between scheduled transmissions (see below)
+- **time efficiency** - it can perform sdr-related tasks to do between scheduled transmissions (see below)
+- other features include: autocallibration between recordings with [kalibrate-rtl](https://github.com/viraptor/kalibrate-rtl); prioritization recordings (eg., when passing time overlaps, choose one with a higher priority)

 <!--- [![ghit.me](https://ghit.me/badge.svg?repo=filipsPL/autowx2)](https://ghit.me/repo/filipsPL/autowx2) -->